bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/app_py.md

 By convention, this is usually called `app.py` or `index.py`.
 This file is called by the command you specify in your `Procfile`.
-It will contain your Python code.

-It must be placed in your project's root directory.
+It will contain your Python code and must be placed in your project's root directory.
 This file must also contain a line that defines the `server` variable so that it can be exposed for the `Procfile`: